July 21, 2022

 What is Configuration?

 What is IT configuration, and what are the benefits to your business?
-Why should you use a configuration service?
+Why should you use an IT configuration service?

 Multiple systems working together across different platforms in different centers and across a variety of networks can lead to crossed wires and more complex connections than you need.
 As complicated as technology can be, there are ways to make it simpler — in particular, configuration solutions.
 You may wonder, what is configuration going to do to improve the business infrastructure?
 The answer is, a lot!